aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

     # - Configures binding between VXLAN, VLAN, and multicast group ipv4 address using the following formula:
     #   < l3_multicast.evpn_underlay_l3_multicast_group_ipv4_pool > + < vrf_vni - 1 > + < l3_multicast.evpn_underlay_l3_multicast_group_ipv4_pool_offset >.
     # - The recommendation is to assign a /20 block within the 232.0.0.0/8 Source-Specific Multicast range.
-    # - If enabled on an SVI using the anycast default gateway feature, a diagnostic loopback (see below) must be configured to source IGMP traffic.
+    # - If enabled on an SVI using the anycast default gateway feature, a diagnostic loopback (see below) MUST be configured to source IGMP traffic.
-    # - Enables "evpn multicast" on the router bgp VRF.
+    # - Enables `evpn multicast` on the router bgp VRF.
     # - When enabled on an SVI:
     #     - If switch is part of an MLAG pair, enables "pim ipv4 sparse-mode" on the SVI.
     #     - If switch is standalone or A-A MH, enables "ip igmp" on the SVI.